orbingol/rw3dm/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Please report bugs for rw3dm module
+about: Report bugs for the rw3dm project
 title: ''
 labels: bug
 assignees: ''